zuozhenggh/learning-library/security-library/oig-upgrade/post-upgrade/post-upgrade.md

-# Setup the Environment
+# Post-Upgrade tasks

 ## Introduction

-This lab walks you through the steps to restart all the servers and complete the one-hop upgrade process.
+This lab walks you through the steps to restart the servers and complete the one-hop upgrade process.

 *Estimated Lab Time*: 20 minutes